PrabhjitDutta/chrome_password_extractor/README.md

 # chrome_password_extractor

-**Disclaimer: Please note that while I am the one who wrote this script, I am not in any way responsible for any individual who has used for any unethical means.**
+**Disclaimer: Please note that while I am the one who wrote this script, I am not in any way responsible for any individual who uses this for any unethical stuff.**

 The chrome_password_extractor is a tool I've designed to grab saved passwords from an individual's google chrome browser.